 Six-months later and my skin is doing so much better.
 I still have breakouts but they are minimal.
 I drink tons of water and take Hair, Skin, and Nails pills, but the compliments I get on my coverage are amazing.
 Bare Minerals foundation allows my skin to breathe, reduces how much of my pores are clogged and is an exact match to my skin color which is a first.
 It leaves my skin looking flawless.
 I am truly amazed by this product.
 It also lasts really long.
 I just finished the first bottle that I bought 6-months ago.
 Another plus is the cost.
 It’s priced at Sephoras for $29, which I think is a great price point.
 I hardly ever do product reviews but I thought this one deserved a rave review.
 Bare Minerals: Rating 9

 Karla’s Closet aka Karla

-Karla’s Closet exhibits some of the best and most minimalist styles you can think of and that’s why I love her blog.
+Karla’s Closet exhibits some of the best and most minimalist styles that you can think of and that’s why I love her blog.
 She’s funky but simple.
-It’s attainable styles, boyfriend jeans, belly shirts, wide-legged slacks-that I am sure she pays tons of money for but you can create it to your liking for less.
-I love that she wears neutrals, she doesn’t experiment much with colors which is great for me because I barely do either.
+It’s attainable styles; boyfriend jeans, belly shirts, and wide-legged slacks (that I am sure she pays tons of money for but you can create it to your liking for less).
+I love that she wears neutrals, she doesn’t experiment much with colors.
 Black, White, Nude, Navy Blue and Army Green seem to be her colors of choice.
-I enjoy when she travels, whether its Hong Kong, Paris or an exotic island, she’s always dressed perfectly for the occasion.
-Karla actively posts, so you don’t have to wait months on end for a new outfit.
+I enjoy it when she travels, whether its Hong Kong, Paris or an exotic island, she’s always dressed perfectly for the occasion.

 Shirley’s Wardrobe aka Shirley